ben-wyatt/draw-steel/readme.md

 what would make this a lot easier... some type of "system explorer" that is effectively DSPy but e2e automated. building up prompts on how to use tools over time.

-## Notes along the way

-holy crap the markdown you get from the PDF using `markitdown` is insanely good.
-I think I can just do some regex parsing and might be able to get all the way through it.

-## Quests

-- regex parse for malice abilities
-- make an eval based on the markdown files.

-# Rules Lawyer

-## Structured Data
-There are primitives, which are core game mechanics
-- Power Rolls
-- Characteristics
-- Abilities
-- etc

-There are creatures.
-All creatures have
-- characteristics
-- abilities

-# Some Assumptions
-- pages refer to the page number as described at the bottom of the page in the PDF, not the actual PDF page number.
-"Page 1" is actually Page 14 in the PDF

-# Grand Plan

-Fast retrieval is the first goal.
-I want <200ms retrieval on the index, which should include (in order of importance):
-- rule word lookup (verbatim excerpts): conditions, rules for grappling, etc
-- abilities
-- monster stat blocks

-chatbot?

-UI in line with the PDF?

-# Retrieval

-which one should I use?